jtanx/fontforge/doc/sphinx/techref/splinefont.rst

 :ref:`floating selection <splinefont.BDFFloat>` and copied into the selection field.

-ut_composite is used when doing a copy from the :ref:`FontView <views.FontView>` where you are copying both the splines and the bitmaps of a character.
+ut_composite is used when doing a copy from the FontView where you are copying both the splines and the bitmaps of a character.

 ut_mult is used when doing a copy from the FontView where you are copying more than one character.